LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 19.`\|`UE5LD`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+You will need some materials and textures for the landscape.
+Go to [github.com/LSU-UE4/UE5-Level-Design-Assets](https://github.com/LSU-UE4/UE5-Level-Design-Assets).
+Click on the green <kbd>Code</kbd> button and select **Download ZIP**.

 Now go to [Level Design Assets](https://github.com/maubanel/UE5-Level-Design-Assets) and press the <kbd>Code</kbd> and select **Download Gif**.

 Go to **File | Save Current** and call the level `Holodeck` and save it to the **Levels** folder.
 Press the **Save** button.